fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 ### Characteristic: Max Memory for APDU processing
 Memory, in kilobytes, that the Server can use to store APDU Commands.
 This limits the number of APDU Commands that can be sent by writing to the *APDU Commands* characteristic.
 This characteristic is optional.
 If missing, the Server indicates that it does not have any memory limitations, so the Client does not need to limit the number of Command APDUs sent in a sequence.
+Payload: memory (in bytes), coded as a 32-bit unsigned integer.

 ## Packet and payload structure
 APDU Commands and APDU Responses data may not fit into a single BLE packet, so they will have to be fragmented by the issuer and then reconstructed by the receiver.
 The APDU-Service will use the following packet structure: